merely-useful/py-rse/index.md

 Add a `CONDUCT.md` file to your Zipf's Law project repository.
-Use the [Contributor Covenant][covenant] Code of Conduct template and modify the places that need updating (e.g. who to contact).
+Use the [Contributor Covenant][covenant] Code of Conduct template and modify the places that need updating (e.g., who to contact).
 Be sure to edit the contact information in both before committing the files.

 ### Add a license to your project {#teams-ex-boilerplate-license}